ekedonald/Ansible-Dynamic-Assignments-Include-and-Community-Roles/README.md

 * The following steps are taken to setup a Personal Access Token:

-1. Go to your GitHub Account, click on your Profile Icon and click on settings.
+1. Go to your GitHub Account, click on your Profile Icon and click on `settings`
-2. Click on `Developer Settings`.
+2. Click on `Developer Settings`
-3. Click on `Personal access tokens` and `Tokens(classic)`
+3. Click on `Personal access tokens` and `Tokens (classic)`
 4. Click on `Generate new token` and `Generate new token (classic)`
 5. Give the Token a name of your choice (i.e. dynamic assignment project) and tick all the boxes.
 6. Click on `Generate token`